vuejs/v3-migration-guide/src/migration-build.md

      export { configureCompat }
    }
    ```

+   Note that this module declaration must be placed in a `*.d.ts` file which contains at least one other top-level import or export (`export {}` is enough) in order for these types to [augment the module](https://vuejs.org/guide/typescript/options-api.html#type-augmentation-placement) as opposed to overwriting it.

 5. At this point, your application may encounter some compile-time errors / warnings (e.g. use of filters).
 Fix them first.
 If all compiler warnings are gone, you can also set the compiler to Vue 3 mode.